elvisimprsntr/pfsense-ntp-gps/README.md

 PREREQUISITES

-* Mini-PC with RS232 port with DCD input or a RJ45 COM port with the CTS input
+* Mini PC with RS232 DE9 port with DCD input or a RJ45 COM port with the CTS input
 * Serial GPS receiver with PPS output

 RECOMENDED HARDWARE